JamesWall-hub/echo-chamber/README.md

 ## The hosted version of this app can be found at https://jw-echo-chamber.netlify.app/

+## The hosted version of the backe-end can be found at https://be-echo-chamber.herokuapp.com/api/

 ## Project summary

 This project is inspired by the popular discussion site Reddit, and is built using React as a front-end framework snd styled with some MUI componenets.